appt-org/accessibility-code-examples/Techniques/add-captions-live.md

 ## Android

 On Android, we recommend using a library such as [`ExoPlayer`](https://github.com/google/ExoPlayer) to support live captions.
 ExoPlayer is developed by Google and is an open-source alternative to Android's [`MediaPlayer`](https://developer.android.com/reference/android/media/MediaPlayer) for audio and video playback.
-Many code examples can be found in the [`ExoPlayer documentation`](https://exoplayer.dev/).
+Many code examples can be found in the [ExoPlayer documentation](https://exoplayer.dev/).
 You can use [`DefaultTrackSelector`](https://exoplayer.dev/doc/reference/index.html?com/google/android/exoplayer2/trackselection/DefaultTrackSelector.html) in combination with [`DefaultHttpDataSourceFactory`](https://exoplayer.dev/doc/reference/com/google/android/exoplayer2/upstream/DefaultHttpDataSource.html) to show subtitles.

 ```kotlin
 val trackSelector = DefaultTrackSelector(baseContext)